 - If you work in a zoo, wildlife display or zoo-type facility and don’t like what’s going on, consider becoming a whistleblower.
 Insiders have been instrumental in exposing and correcting neglect, cruelty and mistreatment.

-HAVE A CONCERN ABOUT ONTARIO ZOOS – MAKE A COMPLAINT
+TAKE ACTION ABOUT ONTARIO ZOOS – MAKE A COMPLAINT

 If you encounter captive wild animals in need of immediate help, call the Ontario animal welfare hotline at 1-833-9-ANIMAL (264625).
 Note: The hotline is for verbal complaints only.